hhariri/hhariri.github.io/_posts/2017-06-12-kotlin-by-example.md

 <br/>

-Outside of contents, all ideas on improving *mark-code* or the process itself are of course also welcome!
+Apart from the contents, all ideas on improving *mark-code* or the process itself are of course also welcome!